pdrbrnd/redux-jwt-api-middleware/README.md

 - Adding a JWT authorization header for authenticated calls
 - Proactively refreshing expired (or near-expired) tokens

-It also ships with:
+It ships with:

+- `apiMiddleware` - The middleware
-- An Auth class to help saving stuff to localStorage
+- `Auth` - An Auth class to help saving stuff to localStorage
-- A reducer creator to help create simple reducers to save and delete auth data
+- `createDataReducer` - A reducer creator to help create simple reducers to save and delete auth data

 ### Actions